mame/quine-relay/README.md

 As I said above, I tested the program on Ubuntu.
 It does not provide Unlambda and Whitespace interpreters, so this repository includes my own implementations.
-For other languages, I used the following deb packages:
+For other languages, I used the deb packages that are listed below.

+Arch Linux is currently not officially supported, but the versions listed below are known to work.

 \# |language           |ubuntu package |version                             |arch package    |version   |repo
 ---|-------------------|---------------|------------------------------------|----------------|----------|--------